-There is definitely a time commitment, but there are also so many benefits, like leadership and networking opportunities, academic support, and lifelong friendships!
+There is definitely a time commitment, but there are also so many benefits, such as leadership and networking opportunities, academic support, and lifelong friendships!
 As a chapter, believe that you get out what you put in, so we encourage our sisters to get involved not just in our chapter, but in other organizations on Campus as well.

 There are certain events that are mandatory for you to attend in order to be considered an active member.
 However, these events include tradition such as Initiation, and exciting events such as Big Little!

 Is there an academic requirement?

 We do require that each member maintains a 2.6 overall GPA in order to remain in good standing.
 If a member falls below this minimum, she will be provided an Academic Assistance Plan with guidance from our Vice President of Academic Excellence.

 Sigma Kappa recognizes that education is the primary purpose of the collegiate experience and strives to provide resources to all members in reaching their academic goals.
 We provide motivation and assistance for our sisters to help them develop their fullest academic potential and plan for a successful future.
 As such, our chapter requires that each member attends a certain amount of peer monitored Study Hours each week, based on that member's GPA.
 We also have another new program called academic Big Little in which you are paired with someone in your major to help guide you through your classes!
 We also have a tutoring system in which members can sign up to become tutors for other sisters.